JoaoFPortugal/SEC/documentation/Methodology.md

 ### Data Storage

-We persist our data using **SQLite**, which is a RDMS that requires no server, therefore being thread safe and fault tolerant.
+We persist our data using **SQLite**, which is a RDMS that requires no server, therefore being thread safe and fault tolerant, assuring **durability**.

 ### Communication